The Top 5 Sources of Inflammation

 The good news is that you decide what you eat, drink, and put in and on your body.
-I find it incredibly empowering to know that we have so much control over our own health.
+I find it incredibly empowering to know we have so much control over our health.
 You can minimize your exposure to the top sources of inflammation when you know what they are and where they come from.
 Then you can tweak your diet and lifestyle to reduce inflammation levels and start on the path to optimal health.
-Let’s take a look at some of the top sources of inflammation to help you identify the root cause of your symptoms and prevent (or reverse) chronic illness!
+Let’s take a look at some of the top sources of inflammation to help you identify the root cause of your symptoms and prevent or reverse chronic illness.

-Eating a poor diet accounts for 1 in 5 deaths worldwide, and has surpassed smoking as the number one cause of death and disability in the U.S.2,3 That’s because the Standard American Diet (SAD) is full of inflammatory foods such as gluten and dairy, fried foods, corn, soy, skyrocketing levels of sugar, and highly processed junk.
+A poor diet accounts for 1 in 5 deaths worldwide.
+It surpassed smoking as the number one cause of death and disability in the U.S.2,3 The Standard American Diet (SAD) is full of inflammatory foods such as gluten and dairy, fried foods, corn, soy, sugar, and highly processed junk.
 These foods wreak havoc on your gut and set you on the path to autoimmune disease and chronic illness.
-Gluten has been linked to over 55 diseases, making it the worst offender by far, followed closely by dairy products.4 Other inflammatory triggers include grains, legumes, nuts, and seeds.
+Gluten is linked to over 55 diseases, making it the worst offender by far, followed closely by dairy products.4 Other inflammatory trigger foods include grains, legumes, nuts, and seeds.

-Eating an anti-inflammatory diet that includes plenty of leafy greens, healthy fats, and clean-sourced protein is one of the best ways you can reduce your risk of chronic illness.
-To learn more about the toxic and inflammatory foods you should avoid (and the nutrient-rich ones you should enjoy!), see this article.
-A daily smoothie made with my organic greens powder is a surefire way to maximize your intake of vitamins and minerals and reduce inflammation.
-The easily dissolved powder is rich in the superfoods and phytonutrients that are missing in our modern diets, including spirulina and chlorella which are among the richest nutrient sources on the planet.
+Eating an anti-inflammatory diet that includes plenty of leafy greens, healthy fats, and clean-sourced protein is one of the best ways to reduce your risk of chronic illness.
+A daily smoothie made with my Organic Greens powder is a surefire way to maximize your intake of vitamins and minerals and support your body’s inflammatory response.
+The easily dissolved powder is rich in the superfoods and phytonutrients missing from our modern diets.

 2. Leaky Gut